ibm-cloud-architecture/refarch-cognitive-conversation-broker/README.md

 You may fork this project for your own purpose and develop on top of it.
 If you want to contribute please submit a pull request on this repository, see [rule of contribution](https://github.com/ibm-cloud-architecture/refarch-cognitive#contribute)

-## Expected knowledge
+# Expected knowledge
-From the expected [common](https://github.com/ibm-cloud-architecture/refarch-cognitive#Expected-skill-set) skill set defined for *cyan compute* the reader needs to get some good understanding of the following concepts:
+On top of the [common](https://github.com/ibm-cloud-architecture/refarch-cognitive#Expected-skill-set) skill set defined for *cyan compute* the reader needs to get some good understanding of the following concepts:
 * For production deployment: circuit breaker, cascading failure, so the conversation broker code is using [Hystrix js](https://www.npmjs.com/package/hystrixjs) as an implementation model.
 * Know how to design a Watson Conversation, if not familiar doing the attached [step by step tutorial](./doc/tutorial/README.md) should help you  developing the Watson Conversation workspace with intent, entities definition and conversation flow needed for the IT support demonstration.
+* The following [article](doc/persistence.md) addresses how to persist the conversation in Cloud based document database like Cloudant or an on-premise database.

-## Prerequisites
+# Prerequisites

 * You need your own github.com account
 * You need to have a Bluemix account, and know how to use cloud foundry command line interface to push the application to Bluemix.